 As a member of the Ex Machina team, Félix was creative coordinator for the Moulin à images (The Image Mill) presented as part of Quebec City’s 400th anniversary celebrations, and rehearsal stage manager for the New York Metropolitan Opera’s production of Wagner’s Der Ring des Nibelungen.

 Félix also worked with director Brigitte Haentjens on the productions Hamlet Machine and Vivre as well as with Martin Genest for the creation of The Harbor of Lost Souls produced by Cirque du Soleil at Agora du Port de Québec.

 Artistic co-director / Designer

-A lighting designer in the fields of architecture and the performing arts, Louis-Xavier Gagnon-Lebun is currently writing his master’s thesis in architectural lighting design (Royal Institute of Technology, Stockholm).
+A lighting designer in the fields of architecture and the performing arts, Louis-Xavier Gagnon-Lebun studied architectural lighting design at the Royal Institute of Technology, in Stockholm.

 He is a member of PLDA (Professional Lighting Designers’ Association) and has worked on many architectural lighting projects, including Le Potager des Visionnaires by artistic director Franco Dragone at the Musée de la civilisation in Quebec City, the Chute du Grand-Saut at the Canyon des portes de l’enfer in Rimouski, and Fresque de Nuit, a multimedia show at the site of the former cathedral in Mont-Laurier running through 2016.